MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/includes/set-up-resource-account-steps.md

 There's zero cost, but you still need to follow these steps to acquire the license.

-### Obtain service numbers
+### Obtain phone numbers

-Service numbers are optional for auto attendants and call queues; however, you'll need at least one service number in order for callers to reach your auto attendant and call queue configuration.
-For any auto attendant or call queue that you want to be reachable directly by a service number, you must have a resource account with an associated service number.
+Phone numbers are optional for auto attendants and call queues; however, you'll need at least one phone number in order for callers to reach your auto attendant and call queue configuration.
+For any auto attendant or call queue that you want to be reachable directly by a phone number, you must have a resource account with an associated phone number.

-Resource accounts can use either toll or toll-free service numbers.
+Resource accounts can use either toll or toll-free phone numbers.
 You can request new numbers or port existing numbers from another carrier.

+Acceptable phone numbers that can be applied to resource accounts include:

-To get new service numbers, see [Getting service phone numbers](../getting-service-phone-numbers.md).
+- **Calling Plans service numbers:** To acquire service numbers with Calling Plans, see [Getting service phone numbers](../getting-service-phone-numbers.md).
+- **Direct Routing numbers:** To acquire Direct Routing numbers, see [Enable users for Direct Routing](/microsoftteams/direct-routing-enable-users#configure-the-phone-number-and-enable-enterprise-voice).
+- **Operator Connect numbers:** To acquire Operator Connect numbers, see [Configure Operator Connect](/microsoftteams/operator-connect-configure#set-up-phone-numbers).

 To port a number from another carrier, see [Transfer phone numbers to Teams](../phone-number-calling-plans/transfer-phone-numbers-to-teams.md).